ToreiHispi/Touken-Ranbu-Helper-LITE-/README.md

 ## Download
 1. Download the zip/rar linked above
 2. Extract the zip/rar somewhere (the zip/rar contains a folder named 'Touken Ranbu Helper')
-3. Download the **Lite-PATCH**, extract the zip and paste its content into the original 'Touken Ranbu Helper' folder (replace existing files)

 ## Load
 1. Open Google Chrome